welcomehelpde/shiftplanaas/README.md

     DELETE /api/events/abc-123 - delete event

-Data structure of an event: https://github.com/welcomehelpde/shiftplanaas/blob/master/db/event_1.json
+Data structure of an event: https://github.com/welcomehelpde/shiftplanaas/blob/master/db/event_1.json The most general object is an *event*.
+It has a name, and consists of one to many:
+*shift series*.
+An shift series generally will be a one time thing and have length 1, e.g. "Sell tickets".
+Then, you  can think of it as a shift.
+But it may be a series, like "every Tuesday for the next 4 weeks".
+In this case, it consists of four *shift*.

 Storage: First implemented is MySQL, some document store will be added